-As a premier offshore banking center, Belize offers unique advantages.
-You can fly here (under two hours from the U.S.A.) ) or actually drive up from North America – about 36 hours from Houston.
-Belize is a mainland country with hundreds of offshore islands.
+As a premier offshore banking center, the country offers unique advantages.
+You can fly here (under two hours from the U.S.A.) or actually drive up from North America through Mexico – about 36 hours from Houston.
+This is a mainland country with hundreds of offshore islands.
 Of course you can also sail on down on your catamaran or yacht.
 After all the country is also a highly regarded offshore Merchant Marine Registry as well and serves as a marine registry for several private and publicly traded shipping companies around the world.

 Why Belize For Offshore Banking?